Texas Governor Greg Abbott

-Prior to his election as governor in 2014, Greg Abbott was the 50th and longest-serving Attorney General of Texas.
-As the state’s chief law enforcement official, he made protecting Texas communities the focus of his tenure.
+Prior to his election in 2014, Greg Abbott was the 50th and longest-serving Attorney General of Texas.
+As the state’s chief law enforcement official, he earned a national reputation for defending religious liberty and for protecting Texas communities and children.

 He also previously served as a Justice on the Texas Supreme Court and as a State District Judge in Harris County.

-A native Texan and an avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
-After graduating from The University of Texas at Austin with a BBA in Finance, he received his law degree from Vanderbilt University Law School.
+A native Texan and avid sportsman and hunter, Governor Abbott was born in Wichita Falls and raised in Duncanville.
+After graduating from The University of Texas at Austin with a BBA in finance, he earned a law degree from Vanderbilt University Law School.
 Shortly after graduating from law school, he was partially paralyzed by a falling tree while jogging.

-Governor Abbott and his wife, Cecilia, have been married for 35 years.
-She is a former teacher and principal and the first Hispanic First Lady of Texas.
-They have one daughter, Audrey, a college student.
+Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1982.
+Their daughter, Audrey, is a college student.